mahrukh-dev/TipCalculator_Kotlin/README.md

 - **handleKeyEvent() Function:**
   To enhance user experience, the app includes a handleKeyEvent() function that detects when the Enter key is pressed and hides the keyboard accordingly.

+# Difference in Light Theme and Dark Theme
+The app supports both light and dark themes.
+Users can choose their preferred theme from the device settings, and the app will automatically adapt to the selected theme.
+The light theme provides a clean and bright appearance, while the dark theme offers a sleek and modern look that is easier on the eyes in low-light environments.

+# Better Coding using style.xml File
+To ensure consistency and reusability of styles across the app, the app leverages the style.xml file.
+It defines custom styles for various UI elements, such as buttons, text fields, and backgrounds.
+By centralizing the style definitions, the codebase becomes more organized and maintainable.
+Additionally, using styles helps maintain a consistent visual language throughout the app, adhering to Material Design guidelines.

+# Use of Scrollbar in UI to Support Screen Rotation
+The UI layout of the app is designed to support screen rotation.
+When the user rotates the screen, the app will adjust the layout dynamically to fit the new orientation.
+To handle longer content that might not fit on the screen, the app incorporates a scrollbar, enabling users to scroll through the content and access all elements conveniently, regardless of the device's orientation.

 # How to Use
 - Launch the app on your Android device.
 - Enter the cost of the service in the provided Material Design Edit Text field.